robputt/ThisIsScraper/README.md

 * This thing looks really ugly, but functional.
 * Only tested against ThisIsPlymouth.co.uk but probably works for other newspapers with ThisIs websites.
+* Currently doesn't pull any images or video content related to the article.

+Feel free to raise a PR to fix any of the limitations above :-).

 ## Requirements

+* Host capable of running Python 3
+* Internet connection to pull articles

+Tested with the following:

+* Debian 8
+* Python 3.4 (from OS packages)

 ## Installation